bandyp/simon/README.md

 Finally, I had friends and relatives use the app on their own devices and updates were made to fix the issue of timings.
+### Automated Tests
+* Jasmine - used to test that the JS was working correctly when the player shouldn't be able to play
+* Chrome Developer Tools - to ensure all screen sizes responded correctly
+* W3C HTML & CSS Validation - used to test HTML and CSS

 ## Deployment